buepro/typo3-container_elements/Documentation/Administration/01_Index.rst

 Installation
 ============

+In case the extension `pizpalue` is used a static template is loaded automatically to enhance image rendering.
-In case the extension `pizpalue` is used the static `Container elements - Pizpalue` can be included too.
-This will enable automatic width calculations for image rendering.
+In case more control over embedding the template is needed, the automatic loading can be disabled in the settings module and the static `Container elements - Pizpalue` included manually.

 .. warning::
    Using this extension together with other extensions providing structure elements (e.g. gridelements or flux) might